Catch-All Email Verifier: How to Check Catch-All Addresses

 A review or send_with_caution result isn't a rejection, it's an honest admission that SMTP alone can't resolve the mailbox.
 If you have other signals, a prior reply, a form-submitted address, known engagement history, those can inform the send decision alongside InboxPolicy's evidence.

 What InboxPolicy won't do is guess.
-Unknown and catch-all results are treated the same way: routed to human or workflow review instead of being silently marked safe.
+Unknown results route to review.
+Catch-all results route to review by default or send_with_caution under aggressive strictness; neither is silently marked safe.
 That's a deliberate tradeoff between coverage and false confidence.

 How do other verification tools handle catch-all addresses?